pplu/perl-lambda-byor/README.md

 on a system.
 Because of that, we're going to use custom compiled, modern versions of Perl as the runtime.

 ```
-make runtime-5.28
+mkdir layers
+./script/build-lambda-perl-runtime 5.28
 ```

-will generate a `runtimes/5.28/layer.zip`.
+will generate a `layers/perl_5.28.zip`.
 Create a layer uploading this zip file in the Lambda console.
 Take good note of it's ARN.
 If you don't want to compile Perl, you can find it in the git repo.

  - Create a Lambda function